-Since 1993, the US EPA network of Photochemical Assessment Monitoring Stations (PAMS) has required US states and local environmental agencies to use TD–GC systems to measure ozone precursors and other ultra-volatiles in areas affected by significant ground-level ozone pollution.
+Since 1993, the US EPA network of Photochemical Assessment Monitoring Stations (PAMS) has required US states and local environmental agencies to use TD–GC systems to measure volatile organic ozone precursors in areas affected by significant ground-level ozone pollution.

 What compounds are covered by PAMS?

-Much of the air monitoring equipment in the current PAMS network uses relatively old technology that is in need of updating, so the stipulations have recently been ‘re-engineered’ in order to better handle present-day analytical requirements.
+Formerly, much of the air monitoring equipment in the current PAMS network used relatively old GC technology that was struggling to cope with present-day analytical requirements.

-The performance of Markes’ equipment has been recognised in independent laboratory and field trials commissioned by the US EPA.
-In particular, they demonstrated 100% target compound coverage, very low levels of instrumental bias and excellent precision between replicate measurements.
+As previously, decisions on any new instrumentation used are referred to the individual monitoring agencies.
+However, Markes’ equipment was the top-performer in independent laboratory and field trials commissioned by the US EPA to advise analysts on instrument selection, with highlights being 100% target compound coverage, very low levels of instrumental bias, and excellent precision between replicate measurements.